nqoy/WinForms-Facebook-App/README.md

 Implementing ``Facebook Graph Wrapper Api``.<br />

 ## Summary:
-Providing a simple Facebook experience and new and fun logical features.<br />
+Providing a simple Facebook experience & new and fun logical features.<br />
 Fetching data from the Facebook user account securly and displaying it in a light fashion.<br />
 Facebook data is handled with objects implemented by the Graph Wrapper Api.<br />
 App settings & fake-friends list (no full access to the friends data) are both saved by XML serialization.<br />